Education Gives You Access. Intelligence Gives You Direction.

 It can get you in the building, but it can't teach you how to read the room.

-In 2025, information is everywhere.
-You can learn anything online, but wisdom still has to be lived.
-We've built a generation that's educated but often lost -- people with endless credentials but no compass.
+In 2026, information is everywhere.
+You can learn almost anything online, from money and relationships to mindset and success.
+But wisdom still has to be lived.

 The funny thing is, life doesn't always reward the most educated -- it rewards the most aware.
 The ones who can see beyond the system, adapt when it shifts, and make something out of nothing.